.meet(

 Weight is computed by expanding the same itemset to multiple instances.

-In addition, when is changed to
+In addition, when

 (exclusive OR operation), it becomes delta function.